av1-community-contributors/codec-wiki/docs/images/JPEG.md

 The content in this entry may not be entirely accurate, & is pending further review to assess the quality of the information.
 :::

 JPEG (Joint Photographic Experts Group) compression is a widely used method for reducing the size of digital images while preserving visual quality.
-It's based on the principles of lossy compression, which means that some image data is discarded to achieve compression.
+It's based on the principles of lossy compression, which means that some image data is discarded to achieve a smaller filesize.

 ## Performance Checklist